Disability Accommodation in University Residences

 Can I have a single room in order to have a specific study environment?

 No. Generally, single rooms are not assigned to provide for a quiet study space.
-University Residences residential staff can help work out agreements that allow both roommates to successfully study in their room.
-In addition, study areas within residence halls, acadmic study areas, and the various campus libraries are alternative places where students can study.
+University Residences staff can help work out agreements that allow both roommates to successfully study in their room.
+In addition, study areas within residence halls, academic study areas, and the various campus libraries are alternative places where students can study.